[Updated September 21st 2017]

 Got vintage basketball cards you're looking to sell?
+Not sure where to start?
 You've come to the right place.

-1. Send us a brief but detailed list of what's in your collection, including the approximate years of issue and an estimate of the quantities of cards that comprise the collection.
+1. Compile a brief but detailed list of what's in your collection, including the years of issue and an estimate of the quantity of the cards.

-You can do all this online using our sports card appraisal form below.
+Want to sell your basketball cards right away or get a free appraisal?
+You can do that online using our sports card appraisal form below.

 Say you have a 1961 Fleer Basketball set.
-Send us images of the fronts and backs of the Wilt Chamberlain, Jerry West, Bill Russell and Elgin Baylor cards.
+Scan the fronts and backs of the Wilt Chamberlain, Jerry West, Bill Russell and Elgin Baylor cards.
 Also include a few scans or images of a random sampling of cards from the set that gives a representative idea of the balance of the set's condition.
-For more on how to scan your cards, view our scanning guide.
+For more on how to scan your cards, view our sports card scanning guide.

 Some basketball cards are extremely rare and very highly sought after, while others are very common and hold little value.
 The value of vintage basketball cards is determined by several factors including:

 When the card was issued in a player's career